satansdeer/satansdeer.github.com/content/legacy-posts/reactjs-handling-events/index.md

 image: thumb.jpg
 ---

-Handling events in ReactJS is very similar to how it's done on DOM elements.
+Handling events in ReactJS is similar to how it's done on DOM elements.
 There are a few differences though.

 Event names are camelCased, so instead of `onclick` you have to use `onClick`: